One Class at a Time

 Who can apply for a “One Class at a Time” grant?

-Teachers, parents, students or anyone who is aware of a special project that would enhance the educational objectives in a classroom can apply from Aug.
+Educators who are aware of a special project that would enhance the educational objectives in a classroom can apply from Aug.
 1 through April 1.
 This program is currently available to schools located in the KXLH Helena viewing area.
-If you are unsure if your school is located in an area serviced by one of these TV stations, please contact Ellen Osborne at 406-457-1212 or firstname.lastname@example.org.
+If you are unsure if your school is located in an area serviced by one of these TV stations, please contact Ellen Osborne at 406-457-1212 or email@example.com.

 How can I apply for the grant?